chapmanu/web-components/README.md

 # Chapman University Web Components

-This project acts as a demo site and build system for common front-end web components used across Chapman University websites.
-The website showcasing the components and demonstrating how to use them can be found at http://chapmanu.github.io/web-components/.
+Common front-end web components used across Chapman University websites.

+This project is three things:
+1. A build system for organizing and processing assets
+2. A Bower package repository for distributing the finished assets
+3. A demo website to showcase and demonstrate usage of the assets

+View the demo website here: http://chapmanu.github.io/web-components/.

 ## Contributing

-#### Development Dependencies
+### Development Dependencies
 * Git command-line client
 * Ruby - https://www.ruby-lang.org/en/
 * Ruby Gems - https://rubygems.org/pages/download

-#### Initial Setup
+### Initial Setup

 Run these commands from your terminal or command prompt: